 Both mixes are Goldendoodles but what makes them different is how much of their genetics comes from the Golden Retriever versus the Poodle.

 An F1 Goldendoodle will be more of an exact mix between the two parent breeds.
 Sometimes F1s can be as big as a Golden Retriever, but have the curly hairstyle of the Poodle.
 Other times they can have the smooth coat of a Golden Retriever, but have a smaller Poodle body.

 Most of the time they will fall somewhere in the middle being slightly bigger than a Poodle with a wavy coat.

 An F1B Goldendoodle will look more like the Poodle since its genetic makeup is 75% Poodle.
 This means that they will mostly have hair that is hypoallergenic and curly.

 The hypoallergenic coat of a Poodle is associated with the Furnishings gene.
 To be hypoallergenic a dog needs two copies of this gene.
 F1B Goldendoodles normally inherit two copies of this gene making them fully hypoallergenic.

-F1 Goldendoodles inherit either 0 or 1 which is why most of the time they are not hypoallergenic.
+F1 Goldendoodles inherit either zero or one which is why most of the time they are not hypoallergenic.